 Outstanding Value Car Insurance for Victoria

-Budget Direct, one of Canstar’s National Award Winners for 2017, also took out our State Award for Outstanding Value Car Insurance in Victoria, in addition to New South Wales, Queensland, Western Australia and Tasmania.
+Bingle, one of Canstar’s National Award Winners for 2020, took out the State Award for Outstanding Value Car Insurance in Victoria, in addition to New South Wales, Queensland, Western Australia and South Australia.

-Budget Direct is just one of several 5-Star winners in Victoria alone, while there are dozens of other providers rated by Canstar.
-To compare all of them, visit Canstar’s comparison tables to get help finding one that suits your needs:
+Bingle is just one of several 5-Star winners in Victoria alone, while there are dozens of other providers rated by Canstar.
+Visit Canstar’s comparison tables for a snapshot of the top-rated car insurance policies on our database when looking for one that suits your needs: